stevenschwenke/JavaFXWorkshop/README.md

 - JDK >1.7u9 (with jfxrt.jar)
 - SceneBuilder 1.1 (2.0 is still buggy) (http://www.oracle.com/technetwork/java/javafx/downloads/index.html)

-**Part 1: SceneBuilder and fxml-files**
+**Part 1: SceneBuilder and .fxml-files**
-- fxml-file = user interface declaration
+- .fxml-file = user interface declaration
-- Controller = Java class that controls one fxml-file
+- Controller = Java class that controls one .fxml-file
 - don't forget to set the controller in the SceneBuilder on your top component!
-- fields and methods in your controller are bound to the fxml with "@FXML"
+- fields and methods in your controller are bound to the .fxml with "@FXML"

 **Part 2: Properties and binding**
 - Properties are a language extension - expect them to come around in the backend, too.